kavyapapineni/5130f2023/Project_Week5/ReadMe.txt

 Internationalization Implementation:

-We carefully worked with language experts and linguists to make sure the GPT Search Bar is easy to use and accurately translates languages.
+We carefully worked to make sure the GPT Search Bar is easy to use and accurately translates languages.
 We also added a simple language selection feature, so you can easily choose your preferred language.

 Tasks I have Accomplished:
-1. I closely worked with language experts and linguists to ensure that the GPT Search Bar is user-friendly and provides accurate language translations.
+1. Mainly worked on GPT Search Bar to ensure it is user-friendly and provides accurate language translations.
-2. I implemented a straightforward language selection feature, allowing you to easily choose your preferred language for a more personalized experience.
+2. I implemented a straightforward language selection feature, allowing users to easily choose your preferred language for a more personalized experience.

 References:
 https://www.themoviedb.org/?language=en-US